Your phone system should support your business. If you use traditional phone lines, it likely does not.

 1. Tragofone – For White-Label and Custom Branding

-Tragofone is a white-label VoIP softphone solution that stands out for businesses and enterprises who want complete branding control over their communication tools.
+Tragofone is a white-label VoIP softphone solution that stands out for businesses and enterprises who want complete branding control over their cloud communication tools.
 This WebRTC-based softphone app works across Android, iOS, Windows, Mac, and Linux platforms with auto-provisioning capabilities.

 What makes Tragofone different is that it’s built specifically for businesses that want to offer communication services under their own brand.
 Whether you’re a service provider, enterprise, or telecom reseller, you get a fully customizable solution that looks and feels like your own product.